dgraph-io/dgraph-docs/content/howto/exportdata/export-data.md

 As an `Administrator` you can export data on all nodes, configure the Alpha server, specify the export format, export to an object store, disable HTTPS for exports, and encrypt exports

 ## Export data using  the GraphQL admin endpoint

 You can export the entire data by executing a GraphQL mutation on the `/admin` endpoint of any Alpha node.

 **Before you begin**:

-*  Specify a list or range of IP addresses allowed to initiate admin operations such as export using the command `dgraph alpha --security whitelist <IP address>`.
 *  Ensure that there is sufficient space on disk to store the export.

-This mutation triggers the export.
+Each Dgraph Alpha leader for a group writes output as a gzipped file to the export directory specified through the `--export` flag (defaults to an **export** directory).
+If any of the groups fail because of insufficient space on the disk, the entire export process is considered failed and an error is returned.

+* Make a note of the export directories of the Alpha server nodes.
+For more information about configuring the Dgraph Alpha server, see [Config]({{< relref "deploy/admin/config" >}}).
+{{% /notice %}}

+This mutation triggers the export from each of the Alpha leader for a group.
+Depending on the Dgraph configuration several files are exported.
+It is recommended that you copy the files from the Alpha server nodes to a safe place when the export is complete.

 ```graphql
 mutation {